 In the case of an unexcused absence, students will be able to earn academic credit and be allowed make-up privileges for class work, laboratory experiments, tests (excluding final exams) or homework collected or completed in class on that day.
 It is the responsibility of the student to request make-up work, complete and turn-in the work in a reasonable time frame from the date of the absence(s) in order to receive credit.
-Excessive unexcused absences may lead to removal from class.
 Disciplinary consequences will be given for unexcused absences.
-A student who is absent 5% (9 days) or more in a 180-day period shall be considered a chronic truant and interventions and to include Attendance Contracts, will be made by the District.
 Refer to the Actions and Consequences section of this handbook.
-The following list of reasons for absence from school would normally fit into the "unexcused" classification: